Overview of Algeria's Dairy Industry

 Conclusion

 Algeria's dairy industry is at a pivotal juncture, with modernization efforts poised to expand significantly.
 Government initiatives, private investments, and international partnerships are crucial in unlocking the industry's full potential.
 Notable developments include the shipment of 2,100 high-grade heifers to Algeria, boosting dairy cattle resources.
-Additionally, Algeria has emerged as a key market for Uruguay's dairy exports, with purchases amounting to $15 million and achieving the highest average price slightly above $6,500 per ton.
+Algeria has also emerged as a key market for Uruguay's dairy exports, with purchases amounting to $15 million and achieving the highest average price slightly above $6,500 per ton.
+As part of its strategy to enhance domestic food production, Algeria has finalized a contract for the construction of the world's largest integrated dairy farm and milk powder facility.
+This ambitious project marks a significant step towards reducing the nation's dependency on dairy imports, leveraging its agricultural potential to address food security challenges.

 Related news